osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 ## Credential creation

-When you configure an interface using the PI Event Frames Interface Manager (see link in tip above), [!include[interface](../includes/product-short.md)] temporarily writes the credentials that you enter to the applicable .ini file.
+When you configure an interface using PI Event Frames Interface Manager (see link in tip above), [!include[interface](../includes/product-short.md)] temporarily writes the credentials that you enter to the applicable .ini file.
 These settings remain in the .ini file until you start the interface.

 After you start [!include[interface](../includes/product-short.md)], it makes the following updates: